Item added to cart

-By dictionary definition, meditation means to reflect, ponder, or contemplate.
+By dictionary definition, meditation is the act of giving your attention to only one thing, either as a religious activity or as a way of becoming calm and relaxed.
 But these actions can look different from person to person, and as such, meditation is much more.

 Today’s modern iteration of mindfulness meditation is derived from a tradition first depicted in ancient Indian wall art dating back to 5,000 BC.
-When meditation got its start, Indian sage Patanjali referred to it as a transformative experience of fundamental unity, advaita, designed to help humans find the interconnectedness of all living things.
+When meditation started, Indian sage Patanjali referred to it as a transformative experience of fundamental unity, Advaita, designed to help humans find the interconnectedness of all living things.

-Modern Buddhist practitioner Jack Kornfield is one of the key teachers who integrated these original teachings of vipassana and samatha, developing mindfulness meditation, which is practiced widely today.
+Modern Buddhist practitioner Jack Kornfield is one of the key teachers who integrated these original teachings of Vipassana and Samatha, developing mindfulness meditation, which is practiced widely today.
 Mindfulness meditation is the practice of acknowledging the conflicting thoughts in your brain and then choosing where you’d like to focus your thoughts.
-You can learn to observe the thoughts as they appear and take note of any patterns or sensations that come up in the body.
+You can learn to observe the thoughts as they appear and note any patterns or sensations in the body.

 The goal is not to empty your mind; it’s to understand and take control of how your thoughts contribute to the way you feel.
 This can help you live more consciously outside your practice, instilling mindfulness, alertness, and awareness.